Love Takes Time: Writing and recording

 Carey's debut album was completed and being mastered when she wrote the song with Ben Margulies.
 Margulies said: "It was sort of a gospelish thing I was improvising, then we began working on it.
 It was on a work tape that we had...and we recorded a very quick demo.
 It was just a piano vocal demo - I played live piano, and she sang it."

-Carey was on a mini-tour of ten states, playing acoustically with a piano player and three back-up singers.
+Carey was on a mini-tour of ten states promote her debut single "Vision of Love", playing acoustically with a piano player and three back-up singers.
 While on a company plane, she played the demo of "Love Takes Time" for Columbia Records president Don Ienner.
 "All the important guys were on the plane," Margulies said.
 "Tommy Mottola, Ienner, and Bobby Colomby."
 Carey was told the song was a "career-maker" and that it had to go on the first album.
 She protested, as her album was already being mastered and she intended the ballad for her next release.

 The demo was sent to producer Walter Afanasieff.
 When Carey flew west to work with Narada Michael Walden on some tracks for her first album, Tommy Mottola and Don Ienner were impressed with Afanasieff's work and gave him an executive staff producer job with the label.
 Afanasieff recalled: "I guess to see if he made the right choice, [Mottola] called me up one day.
 He said, 'We've got this Mariah Carey album done, but there's a song that she and Ben Margulies wrote that is phenomenal, and I want to try everything we can to put it on the album.'
 I said, 'What do you want me to do?' and he said, 'You only have a couple of days, but are you ready to cut it?'
 I couldn't believe the opportunity that it was.
 I'd never produced anything by myself up until that time."